Tbenipal/Benipal-Tapshveer---Hw-2---Crushing-Bugs/README.md

-# Super Fun Puzzle Game
+# Puzzle Game
-This is a drag and drop puzzle game.
+This is a drag'n drop puzzle game.
 The user can select multiple puzzles to play.
 ## Installation
 No installation required.
 Simply download the files
 ## Usage